 Induct David Cassidy into Rock & Roll Hall of Fame

-We want the superstar of the 1970s to be inducted into the Rock ‘n Roll Hall of Fame 2018, marking 48 years since he had his first number one hit record, I Think I Love You.
+We request that the superstar of the 1970s to be inducted into the Rock ‘n Roll Hall of Fame.
+It is now more than 50 years since he had his first number one hit record, I Think I Love You.

-Often imitated, never matched his music has stood the test of time.
+Often imitated, never matched, David Cassidy's music has stood the test of time.
 His solo albums, which were far more rock than pop, reflected his creativity both as a songwriter and a producer.
+David's first solo album, Cherish, and his first number one hit, is also the title of a book of cherished memories gathered from fans, friends, colleagues, fellow musicians, broadcasters and journalists who endorse his underrated and underappreciated talent as reflected in the thousands of comments and observations on this petition.

-David has sold over 30million albums and collected more than 24 gold and platinum records.
+David sold more than 30million albums and collected in excess of 24 gold and platinum records.
 This includes four consecutive multi-platinum albums.

 David was the first recording star to be globally merchandised – a one man brand – which set the standards musically and culturally for many who followed in his footsteps.
-His contribution to rock music has to be recognised.
+He inspired a generation of rock musicians through his solo career and live shows.
+Now that David has passed into the Rock 'n' Roll Heaven it becomes even more important that his contribution to the history of American (and worldwide) music, and his personal legacy is not ignored any longer.

 David was the world’s highest paid performer by the age of 21, and had the biggest fan club on the planet.
-Breaking box office records at New York’s Madison Square Garden, where his show sold out in 40 minutes (1972); London’s Wembley Empire Pool (1973) where he sold out a record six shows in three days; Melbourne Cricket Ground in Australia (1974) where the hysteria was so intense it was compared to World War III amid calls for him to be deported; and White City Stadium in London the same year.
-He stopped traffic everywhere he went across the Far East, Europe and the United States.
+Breaking box office records at New York’s Madison Square Garden, where his show sold out in 40 minutes (1972); the Houston Astrodome where he played to two sell-out crowds in one day; London’s Wembley Empire Pool (1973) where he sold out a record six shows in three days; Melbourne Cricket Ground in Australia (1974) where the hysteria was so intense it was compared to World War III amid calls for him to be deported; and White City Stadium in London the same year.
+He stopped traffic everywhere he went across New Zealand, Australia, the Far East, Europe and the United States.

 David’s outstanding voice and memorable recordings have meant a great deal to many people over four decades.
 There will never be a unique voice such as his.
 His musical contributions have been, and continue to be a crucial, special and important part of rock culture.
-His fan base worldwide was bigger at its height in the 1970s than those of Elvis and The Beatles, and there remains a loyal fan base in 2015.
-It may have been his looks that first won the hearts of millions of teenage girls across the world, but it was his voice and music that won everyone, inspiring many to forge a musical career.
+His fan base worldwide was bigger at its height in the 1970s than those of Elvis and The Beatles, and there remains a loyal fan base.
+There was further proof of this when he died in November, 2017, with huge respect and admiration being paid to him from the giants of the music industry and the worlds of sport, the arts, politics and entertainment.
+It may have been his looks that first won the hearts of millions of teenage girls across the world, but it was his unique voice and music that won everyone, inspiring many to forge a musical career.

 The energy and excitement surrounding the work of the boy from New York City has allowed him to be at the forefront of the industry for more than 40 years.
 He is the most deserving yet overlooked artist of his generation whose writing, arrangements and production of his solo albums are regarded as among the very best from a solo artist.